 Each entry on the results listing has been identified by certain descriptors where applicable: the name of the student, the student number, the student’s home faculty and program, the competition result, the type of award offered, the maximum value of the award and the duration of months

 Select the criteria you would like to view (e.g. competition, aid year, cohort)

 NEW!
 The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies (where possible) for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
 These policies are effective as of September 1, 2016 and the Guide is available on NSERC's website.
 The Guide applies to Tri-agency directly-funded training award holders.
 It contains all the forms that training award holders and the University need to facilitate post-award activities allowed by the Tri-Agencies.
 It is the responsibility of the research training award holder to access and review the Guide and comply with the regulations governing use of the award.

 Students can accept or refuse their award with SSHRC and Western, by following these steps:

-- Select 'My External Scholarships' and follow the activate/decline steps for your SSHRC award.
+Select 'My External Scholarships' and follow the activate/decline steps for the SSHRC award..

 Publicizing the Results